-24 Dictionaries general give Pāli verbs in the third person singular and not in the infinitive, while the translation refers to the infinitive.
-25 The root: are the line to the infinitive.
+Dictionaries general give $P\bar{a}li$ verbs in the third person singular and not in the infinitive, while the translation refers to the infinitive.

-The root: gam here reduplicates the guttaral consonant and changes it into the corresponding palatal - gac.
-Gam belongs to the first group of verbs that add -a- to the root before the personal suffixes. (see under 1.7)
+The root: gam here reduplicates the guttural consonant and changes it into the corresponding palatal - gac. gam belongs to the first group of verbs that add -a- to the root before the personal suffixes. (see under 1.7)